 Provides students the opportunity to explore psychological and social processes in the legal, judicial, and criminal investigation systems.
-Emphasis is placed upon students developing the capacity to evaluate relevant research critically in order to better appreciate both the value and the limitations of the findings.
+Emphasis is placed upon students developing the capacity to evaluate relevant research critically in order to better appreciate both the value and the limitations of research.
 Secondary emphasis is placed upon theory development and application in forensic psychology.
-Includes a section on the psychology of terrorism.

 Prerequisites: An introductory social sciences course (PSY100, SOC101, or ANT200U); a quantitative research course in the social sciences (PSY230M or SCS351); or consent of instructor.
-Offered: Fall, even # years.
+Offered: Fall, even # years

-PSY305 · Personality.
+PSY305 • Personality.
 3 Credits.